mjbradvica/MediatorBuddy/README.md

 ## Background Story

-MediatorBuddy is the third version of a small pattern I found myself constantly implementing on multiple projects.
-It started with not wanting to write the same unit test for API endpoints over and over again.
+MediatorBuddy is the third version of a small pattern, which I found myself implementing on multiple projects.
+It started with not wanting to write the same unit test for API endpoints repeatedly.
 It has since morphed into the formal version you see in this library.

 MediatorBuddy's greatest strength is that it puts guardrails on your developers.
-Forcing them to code to a specific implementation.
+It forces them to code to a specific implementation.
 This will lead to a more consistent API for both your developers and customers.

 ## Setup